oeo/traqq/readme.md

 ```

 ### compound keys
-fields can be combined using the `~` separator to create compound metrics. for example:
+fields can be combined using the `~` separator to create compound metrics. there's not a limit
+for the number of fields in a compound key, although i would probably recommend keeping it to a
+reasonable number, like 3-4 fields.

+for example:

-- `event~offer` tracks combinations of events and offers
+- `event~offer` tracks combinations of event and offer
-- `event~offer~creative` tracks combinations of events, offers, and creatives
+- `event~offer~creative` tracks unique combinations of event, offer, and creative

 the order of fields in compound keys is automatically sorted for consistency.